victorbrca/blog_hugo/content/post/automating-os-updates-on-lxd-instances-with-ansible.md

 #### Installing the LXD Agent

-The LXD agent enables direct Ansible communication through the LXD API.
+The LXD agent enables direct Ansible communication through the LXD plugin.
 Refer to your distribution’s documentation on how to install and start it.

 #### Configuring Windows for SSH

 For Windows instances, Ansible connects over SSH.
-You’ll need to:

-SSH needs to be configured, preferrably with an SSH key.
+So you’ll need to configured it, preferrably with an SSH key.

 a.
 Enable OpenSSH server and configure the firewall: